Ninjex/CTF-Writeups/OverTheWire/bandit/level2/README.md

 We could also explicitly call cat on the file name as `./-`

-and if you aren't sure what the explicite file name should be, you can always run a find command on the directory:
+and if you aren't sure what the explicit file name should be, you can always run a find command on the directory:

 ```
 bandit1@melinda:~$ find .